 It is easier to determine unemployment eligibility in the case of a layoff because there is a clear separation from work.
 To be eligible for unemployment, individuals must lose their jobs through no fault of their own.

 Will self-employed, sole proprietors be covered?

 If the self-employed are incorporated, they will be eligible for unemployment benefits.
 However, most independent contractors, small business owners and other self-employed individuals are not incorporated, do not contribute to unemployment taxes and usually are not eligible for unemployment benefits.
-However, the new temporary federal unemployment programs will cover the self-employed.
-These new programs are complex, and Maine DOL is working to implement them as quickly as possible.
-At this moment, those who are self-employed should wait to file a claim for benefits.
-Since these programs have not been implemented yet, filing at this point will only result in a denial.
-Maine DOL will continue to provide information as it becomes available.Once implemented, benefits will be paid retroactively.
+However, the self-employed are covered under Pandemic Unemployment Assistance (PUA) which launched May 1.

 To what extent are the changes in the new bill applicable to people who work for large (500+ employees) employers?